luu-jennifer/luu-jennifer/README.md

 ## ✨My name is [Jen Luu](https://jenCodes.com) & I am a Web Developer 👩🏻‍💻

-- currently working on:
+### currently working on:
-        - a project in Python recieving in JSON data
+        - a project in Python recieving JSON data
         - a website for windsports addicts with wind data and weather api

 - 📫 Email me: jennifer-luu@outlook.com